roberttwomey/DSC180A-Quantifying-Style/assignments/assignment-2.md

 	- Images are stored at a variety of resolutions.
 What is a threshold/cutoff of minimum resolutoin necessary to participate in this analysis?
 At what point does imagery become too indistinct to be of use in analysizing visual style?
+	- What portion of Mondrian's complete ouevre (complete works), as scraped, are viable for use in this analysis of the development of an abstract style?

 Describe your decisions about data inclusion and justify your choices.